-(.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit Fundamental skills and techniques for intermediate volleyball play, including rules of play, officiating, and intermediate level offensive and defensive strategies.
+(.5 or 1 or 1.5 units)

+Fundamental skills and techniques for intermediate volleyball play, including rules of play, officiating, and intermediate level offensive and defensive strategies.
 (Repeatable: May be taken four times only.)

-PE 2.01R-Baseball Skills (.5 or 1 or 1.5 units)
+PE 2.01R-Baseball Skills - Men (.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit

-CSU/UC UC-Unit Limit Techniques of baseball used in preparing for competitive play.
+Techniques of baseball and conditioning used in preparing for intercollegiate competition.
 (Repeatable: May be taken four times only.)

-PE 2.03R-Basketball Skills (men)
+PE 2.03R-Basketball Skills - Men

-(.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit Techniques of basketball and conditioning used in preparing for intercollegiate competition.
+(.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit

+Techniques of basketball and conditioning used in preparing for intercollegiate competition.
 (Repeatable: May be taken four times only.)